Light-tight skipper-CCDs for X-ray detection in space: Simulated detection efficiency vs. X-ray energy

 To increase the detection efficiency of low-energy X-rays, we could implement the same backside processing used in fully depleted astronomical CCDs~\cite{Holland:2003}, but without antireflective coatings.
 Related fabrication efforts have already demonstrated the production of 580\,$\upmu$m-thick CCDs with a thin backside in situ doped polysilicon and no antireflective coatings~\cite{grailCCD}.
 After the wafer thinning and polishing of the back surface of the CCD, a layer of in-situ doped (phosphorus) polysilicon is deposited to create the backside ohmic contact.
 However, as a consequence of this process, a partial charge collection layer is also formed, which consists of a transition region between the polysilicon and the silicon bulk with a gradient of phosphorus concentration~\cite{fernandezmoroni2020charge}.
 Charges produced in this region will be partially recombined, and only a fraction will be collected.
 This will distort the reconstruction of X-ray event energy, potentially leading to a loss in efficiency.

 We implemented a Geant4 simulation to study the performance of back-illuminated Skipper-CCD; in this scenario, we simulated the sensor backside using previous estimates of the polysilicon dead layer (20\,nm) and the partial charge-collection layer ($<$230\,nm).
 We adopted a conservative approach, assuming that any interaction in these regions is lost.
 We simulated the same sensor and source geometries, the same X-ray energies, and aluminum thicknesses as in the front-illuminated case.
 We reduced the silicon thickness to 500\,$\upmu$m to account for the thinning.
 We present a schematic of the backside in the right panel of Figure~\ref{fig:schematics}.
+It is worth noting that thinner partial charge-collection layers have been demonstrated in various instruments~\cite{backside1,backside2}, and we present a conservative estimate of the X-ray detection efficiencies based on measurements performed with skipper-CCDs~\cite{pcc, pcc2}.

 In Figure~\ref{fig:nroEventsBack}, we present the normalized number of events interacting in each of the backside layers for different X-ray energies.
 The top, middle, and bottom panels show results for a CCD without a shield, and with 50\,nm and 1000\,nm shields, respectively.
 We treat the polysilicon and partial charge-collection layers as a single dead layer.
 Since the silicon bulk is thinner in this case, the efficiency at higher energies falls faster than in the front-illuminated case.
 In the unshielded sensor, a new step at 0.1\,keV appears, corresponding to the first silicon L-shell.
 It is worth noting that standard Geant4 libraries do not accurately simulate interactions at these low energies, and results are only qualitative~\cite{skipper_compton, DAMIC-M:2022xtp}.